Why is it so hard to find the correct words to describe (explain) yourself?

-As a woman (especially) I deem it important to find my voice and to know what it is I truly think (and then to learn to say what I think in the way that I think it-unadultered).
+As a woman (especially) I deem it important to find my voice and to know what it is I truly think (and then to learn to say what I think in the way that I think it-unadulterated).
 Writing reveals those honest thoughts to me.

 For me, there is something about writing that takes me back to basics.
-Sometimes when I try to put a story together, I have to think about my own story first (roots), where I come from and what I want the world to hear from my words.
+Sometimes when I try to put a story together, I have to think about my own story first (roots), where I come from and what I want the world to hear my words.

 5. Romantic Love